© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Castell is a scheduled monument protected by Cadw under reference CM080.
 View the official record →

-Pen Castell is a motte located in Carmarthenshire, Wales, comprising an earthwork defensive structure typical of the Norman period in Wales.
+Pen Castell is a motte situated near Carmarthen in Carmarthenshire, Wales, representing a form of Norman-period fortification characteristic of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM080.

 Pen Castell dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Castell is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM080.